 Alex has been conducting research in the field of digital signal processing for over 17 years, including work on improving the quality and flexibility of text-to-speech systems, detecting sleep apnea, and improving the intelligibility of speech for the hearing- and speaking-impaired.

 Cecily is an actor, teacher and voiceover artist with an extensive background in theatrical and vocal performance.
 For the last 15 years, both teaching and performing, she has worked with a number of theatre companies including: Oregon Children’s Theatre, Portland Center Stage, California Repertory, Profile Theatre, Artists Repertory Theatre and many more.
 As BioSpeech Voice Director, she recruits, trains, directs and records the voice talent to create the content used for BioSpeech products.

 Jenny works as a clinic director for a private practice providing services to children and adults in the Portland area.
 She has extensive knowledge in the area of telepractice and frequently guest lectures at universities on the topic of telemedicine and telecare.
 She has worked with multiple teams to develop tools and products that integrate with online services.

 Hilary has an M.S. in Art & Design Education from Pratt Institute, a B.A. in Art History from Oberlin College, and a certificate in Digital and Graphic Design from Parsons.
-She has studied at various art institutions including Interlochen Arts Camp and the Brooklyn Museum of Art.
-She is an Art Teacher and provides graphic design, web development, and UI Design for BioSpeech.
+She is an Art Teacher at a school for children with language and learning disabilities, and provides graphic design, web development, and UI Design for BioSpeech.

 Jan founded BioSpeech in 2004 and has been responsible for a wide variety of projects on technologies for individuals with neurological disorders, both at BioSpeech Inc. and at the Oregon Health & Science University, where he heads the Center for Spoken Language Understanding.